-A statement function must be defined before it is referenced.
+A statement function must be declared before the first executable statement.

 A statement function is referenced in the same manner as a FUNCTION subprogram is referenced.

 The name of a statement function must not appear in an EXTERNAL statement, nor as a variable name or an array name in the same program unit.